mofadel/brain_tumor_detection/README.md

 ```
 !python main.py
 ```
-##### Please change $DATA_PATH variable at the very beginning of the notebook (if you are using it) to the path containing the MRI Brain Tumor detection data.
+##### Please change $DATA_PATH variable at the very beginning of the notebook (if you are using it) to the path containing the Brain Tumor detection data.
 ##### If you are running the script the $DATA_PATH variable can be located in the main.py file.